IvanWasNotAvailable/GlobalFinanceProject/README.md

-# PrescriptiveAnalytics_StockPricePrediction
+# GlobalFinanceProject_StockPricePrediction

 This repository contains the implementation of the thesis titled "Stock Price Prediction using Twitter Sentiment Analysis An Input-Process-Output Model Approach".
 The implementation is organized into multiple Jupyter notebooks, each focusing on a specific aspect of the thesis.
+We decided to use the word Twitter instead of the new company name "X" in the repository for better understanding.

 ## Table of Contents